davidmarkclements/rfdc/readme.md

 require('rfdc')({ proto: true })(Object.create({a: 1})) // => {a: 1}
 ```

-If this behavior is acceptable, set `proto` to `true` for an additional 2%
+Setting `proto` to `true` will provide an additional 2% performance boost.
-performance boost.

 #### `circles` option

 Keeping track of circular references will slow down performance with an
-additional 25% overhead (even if an object doesn't have any circular references,
+additional 25% overhead.
+Even if an object doesn't have any circular references,
-the tracking is the cost).
-By default if an object with a circular reference is
+the tracking overhead is the cost.
+By default if an object with a circular
-passed in, `rfdc` will throw (similar to how `JSON.stringify` would throw).
+reference is passed to `rfdc`, it will throw (similar to how `JSON.stringify` \
+would throw).

 Use the `circles` option to detect and preserve circular references in the
 object.
 If performance is important, try removing the circular reference from